 We did everything we could – maxing out our 401(k)s, IRAs, using Roth IRAs, investing in municipal bonds, mutual funds, and stocks, we were up only 2 percent TOTAL (not yearly) from March 1996 to June 2006.
 Our Bank On Yourself policies never go backwards and the increases are guaranteed and predictable.
 We are excited to watch our policies grow.”

-Debbie talked with Alan Eckstrand, a Bank On Yourself Authorized Advisor who covers much of New England.
+Debbie talked with Alan Eckstrand, a Bank On Yourself Professional who covers much of New England.
 After becoming sold on the plan, she had to convince her husband that this was the way for them to save.
 So they started buying Bank On Yourself policies.
 After two years they were able to borrow money from the policies to buy a new car and pay off $60,000 remaining on their mortgage.
 She loves that they will never have to worry about a bank foreclosure or a car being repossessed.

 “We had 12 years left on a mortgage but we are paying ourselves back over 15 years and at a higher percentage rate,” she says, adding: “There is a lot of creative financing you can do for yourself.”